-Fluids can be evacuated from the pump by blowing compressed air through the suction manifold
+Fluids can be evacuated from the pump by blowing compressed air through the suction manifold.

 - 2. Coat all bearings and machined surfaces inside the crankshaft with a rust inhibiting oil. - 3.
-Rotate the crankshaft once each month. - 4.
+Rotate the crankshaft each month. - 4.
+If T4 Engine start and run for 15 minutes once every other week. - 5.
 Read the engine maintenance manual for instructions regarding storage.